rails/rails/guides/source/upgrading_ruby_on_rails.md

 end
 ```

+* Note that the the prefix takes scopes into account as well, so relations between `Catalog::Category` and `Catalog::Product` or `Catalog::Category` and `CatalogProduct` need to be updated similarly.

 ### Active Resource

 Rails 4.0 extracted Active Resource to its own gem.
 If you still need the feature you can add the [Active Resource gem](https://github.com/rails/activeresource) in your Gemfile.